 - Mobile homes

 - Condominium Unit Owners

-The report linked below includes average coverage amounts for Coverage A (main structure) and Coverage C (personal property), earned premiums, earned exposures segmented by wildfire risk, and fire/smoke related claims and losses.
+The link below takes you to the webpage that includes average coverage amounts for Coverage A (main structure) and Coverage C (personal property), earned premiums, earned exposures segmented by wildfire risk, and fire/smoke related claims and losses.
 The report is produced pursuant to California Insurance Code Section 929.
 Includes both statewide and ZIP code level data for each policy form.
-The current report covers 2018 and 2019.
-A forthcoming report will cover 2020 and 2021.
+The current report covers 2018, 2019, 2020, and 2021.

 The reports linked below summarizes the number of Fire and Earthquake policies per county.
 It also shows the percentage of Earthquake policies to Fire policies.

 - 2017 Fire and Earthquake Policy Counts per County

 - 2019 Fire and Earthquake Policy Counts per County